-Instrument: equipment or apparatus intended by the manufacturer to be used as an IVD medical device.
+IVD Instrument: equipment or apparatus intended by the manufacturer to be used as an IVD medical device.
+(Adapted from ISO 18113-1:2009)

-IVD medical device: a device, whether used alone or in combination, intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes.
-This includes reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles.
+IVD Medical Device: a device, whether used alone or in combination, intended by the manufacturer for the in vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes.
+This includes reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles